-Lip Tie in Babies – Causes, Signs, and Treatment
+Lip Tie in Baby – Causes, Signs, and Treatments

 A lip tie, though not painful or dangerous, can affect the quality of life of a baby.
 It can also make breastfeeding a frustrating experience for both the mother and the baby.
-A lip tie restricts the full movement of the upper lip of the baby, which can make it difficult for him to feed.
+A lip tie restricts the full movement of the baby’s upper lip, making it difficult for them to feed.
 In rare cases, lip tie could affect speech.
-Fortunately, it can be fixed, especially if it is addressed early in life.
+Fortunately, it can be fixed if addressed early in life.
+The good news is that lip ties often improve on their own as children age, and surgery is not especially needed to correct lip ties.
+Read this informational piece on lip tie in babies and consult your doctor if you have doubts or concerns.

 What Is a Lip Tie?

-A lip tie is a condition that occurs when the membranes behind the upper lip are too stiff or too thick to allow the upper lip from moving normally.
-Lip tie can come in varying grades, depending on which, babies may or may not be able to breastfeed easily.
+A lip tie is a condition that occurs when the membranes behind the upper lip are too stiff or too thick to allow the upper lip to move normally (1).
+Lip ties can come in varying grades, depending on which babies may or may not be able to breastfeed easily.
 Some cases of lip tie allow the baby to breastfeed for years together without any treatment.

 How Common Is It?

-A lip tie is similar to tongue tie, a condition wherein there is a thick band of tissue connecting the bottom of the baby’s tongue to the floor of the mouth.
+According to a 2017 study published in the Cochrane Library, 4 to 11% of newborn babies have lip ties, which makes it relatively common (2).
+A lip tie is similar to a tongue tie, a condition wherein there is a thick band of tissue connecting the bottom of the baby’s tongue to the floor of the mouth (3).
 A lip tie usually comes with a tongue tie.
 There could be tongue ties without lip ties, but the vice versa is not fully true.
-A severe case of tongue tie along with lip tie can make breastfeeding difficult for babies.
-Therefore, babies may have trouble gaining weight.
+A severe case of tongue tie along with lip tie can make breastfeeding difficult for babies (4).
+Therefore, babies may have trouble gaining weight (5).
 A lip tie isn’t much of a concern if your baby is gaining weight as per his age.

-What Are the Causes of Lip Tie in Babies?
+What Are the Causes of Lip Ties in Babies?

 If a Baby Has a Lip Tie, Does It Mean He Will Also Have a Tongue Tie?